- Who we are

-Our therapeutic approach at Pebbles is underpinned by the principles of Therapeutic Parenting.
-This means we build safe, strong relationships that have high levels of structure and high levels of nurturing care.
+The therapeutic approach at Pebbles Care is underpinned by the principles of Therapeutic Parenting.
+This means we build safe, strong relationships that have high levels of structure and high levels of nurture.
 We understand that this approach helps create a sense of safety and belonging for the children and young people we care for.

-We focus on developing relationships.
-Our trained staff understand the importance of how an environment should look and feel in supporting children and young people to regulate their emotions.
+Our trained teams understand the importance of how an environment should look and feel in supporting children and young people to regulate their emotions.

 Our therapeutic milieu is a twenty-four-hour approach.
-This means that we use our relationships, rituals, and routines alongside therapeutic activities to promote social and emotional development.
-This will allow those we care for to build healthy coping skills.
+This means that we use our relationships, rituals, and routines alongside therapeutic activities to promote social and emotional development in every interaction.
+This allows those we care for to build healthy coping skills.

-We encourage staff to be playful and have fun with those we care for.
+We encourage our teams to be playful and have fun with the children and young people in our care.
 We are accepting of their needs, wishes and desires.
-We encourage staff to be gently curious about the thoughts and feelings of our children and young people, and to be empathic when they are finding life a little tough.
+We encourage team members to be gently curious about thoughts and feelings, and to be empathic when children are finding life a little tough.

 Psychological consultancy is available to enable teams to continue to learn and develop their knowledge and skill of therapeutic parenting approaches.

 Our Psychology team train and support residential managers to develop a therapeutic assessment and formulation for all young people.
-Young people can request additional support in the form of psychological assessments if the home cannot create safety and stability or for other concerning behaviour (e.g. attachment, trauma, cognitive functioning).
+Young people can also request additional support in the form of psychological assessments, if needed.
+Assistant psychologists support teams in providing specific therapeutic interventions.

-Forensic risk assessment for young people who display a high risk of harm to self or others, can also be undertaken using a structured professional judgement approach.
+Forensic risk assessment for young people who display a high risk of harm to self or others can also be undertaken using a structured professional judgement approach.

 If you would like to talk to us about our therapeutic parenting model and approach to caring for young people, please use the form below.